JesusITWarrior/TsuserverDR/README.md

     - Ends your party.
 * **party_id**
     - Returns your party ID.
+* **party_info**
+    - Lists information about your party, including the leaders and regular members of your party.
 * **party_invite** "ID/char name/edited-to character/showname/char showname/OOC name"
     - Invites a player in the same area to your party.
 * **party_join** "party ID"